 Resident Population: 1,118,241

-Race/Ethnicity: The County is highly diverse with members of all of
+Race/Ethnicity: The County is highly diverse, with members of all of

-headquartered in Monrovia.
+They are headquartered in Monrovia.
 Townships and cities in the rural parts of Greater Monrovia have less accessibility to social services compared to those residing in the Capital.
 These townships particularly suffer from deplorable roads and insufficient water and sanitation facilities.

-Tourist Attraction: Montserrado County is an oasis of attraction, national museums, fine dining, beautiful beaches and entertaining nightlife.
+Tourist Attraction: Montserrado County is an oasis of attraction, national museums, fine dining, beautiful beaches, and entertaining nightlife.
 The county is also the location of the historic Providence Island or Liberia’s Ellis Island, where immigrants and free American-American slaves disembarked in 1822.
-A visit to Monrovia provides tourists the opportunity to see an African newspaper published in the 1830s, or stall through a gallery of black presidents dating back to 1847, the National Museum of Liberia, monuments of the country’s presidents including its founder, the first president of the Republic, Joseph Jenkins Roberts, and Liberia’s Centennial Pavilion built in 1947 to commemorate the hundred anniversary of Liberia’s independence, to name a few historical sites.
+A visit to Monrovia provides tourists the opportunity to see an African newspaper published in the 1830s or stall through a gallery of black presidents dating back to 1847, the National Museum of Liberia, monuments of the country’s presidents, including its founder, the first president of the Republic, Joseph Jenkins Roberts, and Liberia’s Centennial Pavilion built-in 1947 to commemorate the hundred anniversary of Liberia’s independence, to name a few historical sites.

 to walk for several hours to reach their schools and receive a sub-standard education in often dilapidated buildings.
-Another problem is getting qualified teachers to the remote areas.
+Another problem is getting qualified teachers to remote areas.

 Location: Montserrado borders the Atlantic Ocean in the South, Bong County in the North, and Bomi and Margibi Counties in the West and East.